To foster a supportive peer network amongst MIT's undergraduate women interested in EECS.

 To raise awareness about the issues women face in the field both at MIT and beyond.

-These events bring together the community of undergraduate women in EECS over delicious food or fun bonding activies.
+Social mixers bring together the community of undergraduate women in EECS over delicious food or fun bonding activies.

-A unique opportunity to ask questions, hear stories, and make meaningful connections with female EECS faculty members.
+Faculty dinners provide a unique opportunity to ask questions, hear stories, and make meaningful connections with female EECS faculty members.

-Quick, engaging introductions to a wide assortment of different technical topics.
+Lightning talks are quick, engaging introductions to a wide assortment of different technical topics.
 Each talk is delivered by a passionate female undergraduate.

-Pairs underclassmen with upperclassmen by similar interests to offer an extra venue of advice and mentorship.
+WiEECS's mentorship program pairs underclassmen with upperclassmen by similar interests to offer an extra venue of advice and mentorship.

 Women@MIT - Run through the office of diversity and inclusion, Women@MIT serves as a central location of information and resources for women-identified students at MIT.
 It functions to make students aware of the network of offices, departments, and organizations that exist to support and empower women-identified students.